OnePageCRM/OnePageCRM.github.io/_posts/2016-11-25-dev-pc-tale-part1.md

 </div>
 <br />

-When we got the hardware, it was the best time to think about software and its main part, which is operating system.
-There were few ideas what should be installed by finally decision has been made to take CentOS.
-There are few reasons for that:
+After receiving the hardware, the next step was to decide what software we would use - starting with the operating system.
+We had a few different suggestions but in the end CentOS won out.
+Here’s our logic behind this:

-* in our [AWS environment][6] our servers are running under [Amazon Linux][7], which is based on Red Hat Enterprise Linux and CentOS is known as open source alternative of it,
+* Our [AWS environment][6] servers are running [Amazon Linux][7], which is based on Red Hat Enterprise Linux and CentOS and is known as open source alternative of it.
-* current version will provide full packages update up to the end of 2020 and security packages update up to middle of 2024, which will allow us to forget about major OS updates for long time,
+* The current version will provide full package updates up to the end of 2020 and security package updates up to middle of 2024, so we can forget about major OS updates for long time.
-* as "enterprise" distribution provides very stable environment.
+* The “enterprise” distribution provides very stable environment.

-Because our server does not contain any graphics card, we have decided to go with headless installation.
-With [small help of the Internet][8] proper installation image has been prepared and transferred into spare USB stick...
+We went for a headless installation since DPC doesn’t have a graphics card.
+We [used the Internet][8] proper installation image on a USB to install the OS on the machine.

 <div style="text-align: center">
 <img src="/img/devpc/part1-usb.jpg" class="img-responsive" alt="Transferring data" />